 Pet Vs. Emotional Support Animals: What’s the Difference?

 Everyone typically feels better when they spend time with their pets because they provide love and companionship.
-For some people who struggle with mental disorders, that love and companionship is actually vital to their well-being and can help alleviate symptoms of their condition.
+For some people who struggle with mental disorders, that love and companionship are actually vital to their well-being and can help alleviate symptoms of their condition.
 An emotional support animal (ESA) is an animal that provides its owner with support and comfort that alleviates the symptoms of their mental disorder or helps them to live a more confident life.
 ESAs are legally seen as “assistance aids” and therefore are given more rights than a typical pet.

 Who Can Get an Emotional Support Animal?

 People who struggle with mental health disorders can get an ESA.
 In order to get one, a Licensed Mental Health Practitioner (LMHP) must write a letter prescribing one.
 This happens when the LHMP sees that the patient’s symptoms are less intense when the animal is around.
-Many different types of mental disabilities may qualify for an ESA, common disorders that warrant an ESA include depression, anxiety, obsessive-compulsive disorder, post-traumatic stress disorder, autism and more.
+Many different types of mental disabilities may qualify for an ESA, common disorders that warrant an ESA include depression, anxiety, obsessive-compulsive disorder, post-traumatic stress disorder, autism, and more.

 What is the Difference Between and ESA and Service Animal?